-It was this tree that signified longevity to the American Indians who once inhabited the same land.
-However, it wasn’t the only tree with symbolic meaning or value.
+The Methuselah signified longevity to the indigenous communities who once inhabited the same land, but it wasn’t the only tree with symbolic meaning or value.
 The beech tree signified tolerance, the willow tree cured inflammation, and the maple tree cured digestive problems (still widely used today whenever Ashton Kutcher makes a new movie.)

 But somewhere along the line, trees lost their allure.
 Rather than seek knowledge and wellbeing, humans turned on trees as if towering suspects in an unsolved crime.

 Look no further than popular culture.
 In Nathaniel Hawthorne’s short story, “Young Goodman Brown,” the forest represented a haven for the wicked and depraved.
 In Frank Baum’s novel, “The Wizard of Oz,” the forest seized poor little Toto.
 And in fairytales across the world, parents warned children not to venture too far into the woods come sundown.
 After all, the woods are where all the lions and tigers and bears live, right?
 Oh my!

 But are trees really that different from humans?
 The reality is there are tall ones, small ones, fat ones, even skinny ones.
 And like people, we even judge trees by how bald they are going.
 If anything, trees and humans are too much alike.
 Perhaps this explains why we are so eager to cut them down.
 Or, in the odd case of the Adansonia gregorii—also known as the Boab Prison Tree—use them to house prisoners (yeah, that’s not depraved at all).